fredilarsen/OrigoSmokeDetector/README.md

 ## Dependencies
 * The library itself does not depend on any other repositories.
 This means you can easily use it to create gateways to other protocols than the ones that are available here.
-* The MQTT gateway example depends on the [ReconnectingMqttClient](https://github.com/fredilarsen/ReconnectingMqttClient) repository and the [PJON](https://github.com/gioblu/PJON) repository.
+* The MQTT gateway depends on the [ReconnectingMqttClient](https://github.com/fredilarsen/ReconnectingMqttClient) repository and the [PJON](https://github.com/gioblu/PJON) repository.
 * The ModuleInterface gateway depends on the [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) repository and the [PJON](https://github.com/gioblu/PJON) repository.